oVirt/ovirt-site/source/feature/ha-vm-reservation.html.md

 ### Summary

-The HA VM reservation feature allows the user to ensure a safety HA VMs in case of host failover, without negatively impacting performance.
+The HA VM reservation feature ensure the safety of HA VMs in case of host failover, without negatively impacting performance.

 ### Owner